Immortals-33/Scaffold-Lab/README.md

 > [!NOTE]
 >
-> This is a **beta** version which has not been tested thoroughly.
-Bug reports and pull requests are especially welcomed.
+> You can also try our notebook in Colab.
+This is a **beta** version where bug reports and pull requests are especially welcomed.
->
-> You can also try our notebook in colab:
 >
 > [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/github/Immortals-33/Scaffold-Lab/blob/main/scaffold_lab.ipynb)
 >
 ***